solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 #### .NET

-This wouldn't be a comprehensive guide without some mention of .NET.
+This would not be a comprehensive guide without some mention of .NET.
 You can utilize the popular framework called `Npgsql` from .NET applications to make calls to Azure Database for PostgreSQL Flexible Server instances.